Product Discovery at Lab Zero

-The Discovery Landscape
+The Product Discovery Landscape

 Lots of agencies have their own 'branded' version of Discovery.
 The same Discovery process that works for building Mission Control for SpaceX might not work as well for a game designed to kill time for teens.
 (Although some parts might be eerily similar!)
 In our quest to deliver value to users of 'serious' web interfaces, we pull from several different frameworks.